 Another skill that will help improve your photography is timing—learning to take the photo at the right moment.
 Don’t just snap and run.
 Sure, there will be times when you just have to get the photo quick before conditions change.
 But if you can help it, I can guarantee you’ll be happier with the results if you stop, breathe, check your composition, and wait for just the right conditions.

 If I had taken a picture of this duck a few seconds earlier, he would have been in the shadows.
 But by waiting for him to move into the sunlight, it creates a fun spotlight effect that frames the subject.

 The Proof is in the Photos

 Now, I know some of you are probably thinking that it’s unfair of me to use photos that were (mostly) taken with a dSLR to illustrate how you can take good pictures without one.
 So to prove my point, my husband has very graciously allowed me the use of some of his photos.
-These were taken on a trip he took to the UK, and the only camera he had was an iPhone.
-Click on the images to read my thoughts on what he did well.
+These were taken on a trip he took to the UK before we even met, and the only camera he had was an iPhone.
+Click on the images to read what I think he did well.

 The #1 best way to improve your photography is to practice—often.
 I saw a huge improvement in my photography when I did a 365 project, which required me to take pictures every single day for a year.
 Even now, I definitely notice a difference in my photography when I’m getting out to shoot regularly and when I’m not.

 So take heart!
 If you can’t afford a nice camera, you can still learn how to take nice photos with the camera or phone that you have.
 Pick one of the skills listed above and practice it until you’ve got the hang of it, then try something else.
 The more you shoot, the better you will be at seeing the good photo opportunities all around you.